ivobruinier1/lfd_finalproject/README.md

 ## Note

-- The embeddings used for `final_assignment.ipynb` can be found [here](https://www.kaggle.com/datasets/ouhammourachid/glove-6b-json-format)
+- The Glove 6B embeddings used for `final_assignment.ipynb` can be found [here](https://www.kaggle.com/datasets/ouhammourachid/glove-6b-json-format)
 - It is recommended to run all experiments with LSTMs or PLMs with a GPU
 - For the experiments with the LSTMs and PLMs Google Colab has been used therefore a notebook is commited and command line arguments have not been implemented.